Growing up is never easy. You hold on to things that were. You wonder what’s to come.

 Not always, but often, rifts can form between school staff and parents.
 Remember that you’re all on the same team.
 Work on being as positive and involved as possible in your teen’s junior high and high school activities.
 For instance, you may serve on a parent committee or help raise funds for different clubs your child may be involved in.
 As you get involved, you’ll forge informal bonds with school staff.
 You’ll be seen as a giver and not a complainer.
 And staff will be more willing to partner with you about whatever challenges may come up in the future.

 Talk To Your Young Person About Her Goals and Dreams

-Encourage your teenager to set goals in all areas of her/his life.
+Encourage your teenager to learn to set goals in all areas of his life.